 Cash rewards cards are the easier of the two types of reward offers to understand.
 Typically, a card user will receive a base amount of cash back (say, 1%) on most items charged on their card.
 Of course some transactions, like cash advances and some types of payments, will never count toward accruing rewards with either type of rewards card.

 Most cashback cards will offer more than 1% for certain spending categories: The Bank of America® Cash Rewards Credit Card, for example, offers 1% cash back on every purchase, 2% at grocery stores and wholesale clubs, and 3% on gas for the first $2,500 in combined grocery/wholesale club/gas purchases each quarter.
-With the Capital One® Quicksilver® Cash Rewards Credit Card you earn 1.5% cash back on every purchase, every day.
-And one of the most rewarding cashback cards we looked at, the Citi® Double Cash Card – 18 month BT offer, offers 1% cash back when you buy and 1% cash back as you pay for those purchases.
+With the Capital One® Quicksilver® Card - 0% Intro APR for 15 Months you earn 1.5% cash back on every purchase, every day.
+And one of the most rewarding cashback cards we looked at, the Citi® Double Cash Card – 18 month BT offer, offers Earn 2% cash back on purchases: 1% when you buy plus 1% as you pay.

 Travel cards work similarly, except that they express their value in points (or sometimes miles).
 Typically, one point is equivalent to one cent.
 In addition (perhaps obviously), travel cards reward travel spending more than cashback cards.
 At the very least, you’ll receive double points for purchasing flights with the airline’s rewards card, and often you’ll receive multiple points for restaurant spending.